dishant/SecureBase/hbase-0.92.1/README.txt

 	Remove the entry 127.0.1.1 since HBase expect the loopback id to be 127.0.0.1 The file should contain "127.0.0.1 localhost your-machine-name"

-2. Specify JAVA_HOME in .bashrc or .profile, JAVA 1.6 or higher is needed
+2. Specify JAVA_HOME (e.g. export JAVA_HOME=/usr/lib/jvm/java-6-openjdk).
+JAVA 1.6 or higher is needed

 3. The directory from which shell is started should have reading and writing permission for the user.
 Otherwise you will notice IOException the shell.